ibleducation/BadgeOne/README.md

 Professor Lorena A. Barba advised IBL Studios on aspects like how educators might use open badges; the inter-relations between an open-source badge server, issuers and earners; the Open Badge Infrastructure standards; and the potential for open badges in MOOCs.

-The software is free for any site administrator to download, install and use.
+The software is free for any site administrator to download, install and use, under a GPL 3 license.

 ## OpenBadges specifications
 * [Mozilla OpenBadges] (http://openbadges.org/)